Azure/device-simulation-dotnet/docs/DEVICE_MODELS.md

 runtime, using [Jint](https://github.com/sebastienros/jint), a Javascript interpreter for .NET.

-The Javascript files must have a `main` function, and accept two parameters:
+The Javascript files must have a `main` function, and accept three parameters:
 1. a context object which contains two properties:
     1. `currentTime` as a string with format `yyyy-MM-dd'T'HH:mm:sszzz`
     2. `deviceId`, e.g. "Simulated.Elevator.123"
     3. `deviceModel`, e.g. "Elevator"
-2. a `state` object, which is the value returned by the function in the previous call.
-This is device state maintained by the simulation service, and used to generate telemetry messages.
+2. a `previousState` object, which contains state values that may have been previously set by a JavaScript function call.
+3. a `previousProperties` object, which contains property values that may have been previously set by a JavaScript function call.

 The `main` function returns the new device state.
 Example: